xabbu42/Master/arbeit.md

 presentation of the logic of proofs, this paper will mostly reference and use the notations of the presentation in @artemov2001.

-In justification logics it is possible for a proof term $t$ to be a justification for a formula $A(t)$ containing $t$ itself, i.e. for the assertion $t{:}A(t)$ to hold.
+In justification logics it is possible for a term $t$ to be a justification for a formula $A(t)$ containing $t$ itself, i.e. for the assertion $t{:}A(t)$ to hold.
 Prima facie this seems suspicious from a philosophical standpoint as well for more formal mathematical